Potential Upcoming Coinbase Listings to Buy in June 2026

 Sentenced to two years in prison, Wahi was indirectly buying cryptocurrencies that Coinbase had approved before the announcement was made public.
 This provided an unfair advantage, making it the first insider trading case in the crypto markets

 Another risk is that approved Coinbase new listings can be delayed or cancelled.
 Delays could be due to broader market conditions or issues with liquidity provision.
-The worse case scenario is a cancelled listing, perhaps due to certain terms or requirements being broken.
+The worst-case scenario is a cancelled listing, perhaps due to certain terms or requirements being broken.
+In the meantime, we have explored the best crypto to buy on Coinbase today.

 This would include the approved project inside trading their own tokens or tipping of the community.
 Just remember, Coinbase listings aren’t confirmed until the spot trading market opens.
 Even then, Coinbase frequently delists cryptocurrencies from its exchange.
 This is often because of limited demand, weak trading volumes, and legitimacy issues.